-- 1 pound whole grain or regular penne, cavatappi, or other short chunky pasta
+- 1 pound penne (or cavatappi, or other short chunky pasta)

-- 2 pints cherry or grape tomatoes halved
+- 3 pints cherry or grape tomatoes (halved)

 - Zest and juice of 1 lemon

 - Drain the pasta, reserving the cup of cooking water, and return the pasta to the pot with ½ cup of the cooking water.
-Add the zucchini tomato mixture to the pot, along with ¾ of the feta and the lemon zest an juice and toss well.
+Add the zucchini-tomato mixture to the pot, along with ¾ of the feta, the lemon zest and juice, and the 2 tablespoons oregano, then toss well.
 Season with salt and pepper to taste, and toss in the rest of the cooking water.
-Turn into a serving dish and sprinkle with the remaining feta (throw on a handful of chopped parsley if you have it handy).
+Turn into a serving dish and sprinkle with the remaining feta and some more fresh oregano.
 Serve hot or warm.